Live and Special Event Staffing

 - 51% would pay more for in-seat delivery options.

 - 47% of consumers would pay more to cut the line for food.

 Venues are making investments in technology to ensure safety and improve the overall fan experience.
 For example, touchless technology continues to be used more frequently for security checks, ticketing and concessions.
 Sensor-activated faucets and soap and paper towel dispensers will become even more common.

 Mobile ordering has become a part of the experience as well.
 Guests can avoid touchscreens and keypads by using their phones to order refreshments and other items and pay directly.
 This minimizes staff contact and improves speed of service.
 The key will be to have the right concession workers on your team to ensure prompt delivery and guest satisfaction.

-Event staffing support for your venue
+Event staffing support for your venue with peopleready

 The exact job duties of your event workers may change in the future.
 But no matter what, they need a great attitude and attention to detail.
 Creating a memorable experience during your next event starts with having the right event workers who go the extra mile to meet customer needs and exceed expectations.

 When your venue starts to see bigger crowds again, you need more workers to welcome them back.
 How do you make it happen?
 PeopleReady’s app, JobStack, allows you to request workers 24/7, wherever you are.
 That includes prep cooks, concession workers, cleaning crew members, ticket-takers and more.
 Take advantage of our hospitality staffing solutions today!